A very popular destination, the park operates at capacity from early July to Labour Day (early September).

 There are numerous walking and biking trails, and one self interpretation trail in the park.
 Copper Island has a 2.8km hiking trail for viewing surrounding areas.
 Access to Copper Island is by boat only.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-There are no lifeguards on duty.
-There is 1km of sand and pebble beach, and a swimming area marked by buoys.
+There is 1 km of sand and pebble beach, and a swimming area marked by buoys.
 Shuswap Lake is very busy.
 Swimmer’s Itch is present at times.
 It can best be avoided by towelling off as soon as you leave the water, or by applying baby oil to your skin before you enter the water.
 In the summer months the water temperature is very inviting for swimmers.
 Snorkeling is popular.

 Canoeing is popular on the lake.
 Please note that lake conditions can change quickly.
 Pay close attention to changing weather and wind conditions.
 Large waves can develop quickly.
 Boat, canoe, and jet-ski rentals are available from businesses in the local area.